Health Care Management Specialist

 Not a candidate

-• If applicable, will direct the member to any available support and/or resources that may assist them with their personal life issue(s).
+• If applicable, direct the member to any available support and/or resources that may assist them with their personal life issue(s).

 • Remind the member to contact their JEIS Union Coordinator with any questions or concerns.